Janneman84/ShrinkWrapText/README.md

 ## Explanation

 Have you ever noticed that all chat apps on iOS and Android have one common difference?
 Once you see it you can't unsee!
 The difference is sizing of the chat bubbles.
 On Android chat bubbles that have more than one line of text are always maxed out to their maximum width.
-This often results in bubbles that are just too big. `ShrinkWrapTextView` fixes this issue, it's super easy to install so give it a try!
+This often results in bubbles that are just too big. `ShrinkWrapText` fixes this issue, it's super easy to install so give it a try!

-This shrink wrapping technology is already being used by Signal messenger.
+This shrink-wrapping technology is already being used by Signal messenger.

 This package offers a solution for both traditional XML and Compose based apps.